The Eden School Project, v2

 Occasionally the school is lucky enough to receive generous donations of food, materials, supplies and even sometimes cash from passing visitors in the Lake Bunyonyi region.
 For example Julian Claxton has done some excellent work at the school, supplying cameras to the students teaching them the art of photography.
 Additionally, he has built and funded a brand new toilet facility along with a permanent water source linked to the mains water supply.
 His project can be viewed here.

 I want to donate, but how will my money be spent?

 I will be returning to Uganda in 2017 to spend two weeks at Eden School.
 During my time there, I will be purchasing food, supplies, educational materials along with getting medical treatment for those children who desperately need it.

-During my next visit I plan to finish roofing the remaining three classrooms and also build a brand new, purpose built home for the orphans who stay at the school.
-Currently, between 3-4 pupils share a bed so if enough funds are raised I hope to provide a single bed for each orphan staying at the school, along with a running water supply, solar panels to provide electricity and a working toilet.
+During my next visit I plan to finish roofing the remaining three classrooms and also build a brand new, purpose built dormitory for the orphans/children who stay at the school.
+Currently, between 3-4 pupils share a bed so if enough funds are raised I hope to provide a single bed for each child staying at the school, along with a running water supply, solar panels to provide electricity and a working toilet.

 Any donation, no matter how big or small, will have a huge impact on all 300 children at the school.
 100% of your donation will be spent directly on the school by myself on supplies, no cash is ever handed over directly to anyone.
 100% of your donation will be accounted for and you can see exactly what your donation bought the school, and the impact it had on their lives.
 During my time in Uganda I'll be posting frequent updates so you can see the change!